Iran–Palestine relations: After the 1979 Iranian Revolution

 The PLO backed the 1979 revolution, and several days after the revolution, PLO chief Yasser Arafat led a Palestinian delegation to Iran.
 The Palestinian delegates were publicly welcomed, and symbolically handed the keys to the former Israeli embassy in Tehran, which later became a Palestinian embassy.

-However, Israel assisted Iran during the Iran–Iraq War.

 Relations during the Intifada

 After the eruption of the second Palestinian intifada, in September 2000 after the collapse of Middle East peace talks at Camp David, Arafat released imprisoned Hamas and Islamic Jihad militants, a decision that restored the relations between Iran and the Palestinian National Authority.
 The renewed support became evident when Israeli commandos captured the Karine A in 2002, a ship carrying 50 tons of advanced weaponry from Iran to Gaza.

 Support for Hamas

-Hamas is a militant and political organization currently in power in the Gaza Strip.
+Hamas is a military and political organization currently in power in the Gaza Strip.
 According to Mahmoud Abbas, President of the Palestinian National Authority, "Hamas is funded by Iran.
 It claims it is financed by donations, but the donations are nothing like what it receives from Iran.
 Iran also supplies Hamas with military weaponry; technologies provided include Fajr-5, M-75, and M-302 rockets, as well as drones.

 Aid to Hamas increased after Arafat’s death in 2004 and Israel’s withdrawal from Gaza in 2005.
 Following the Hamas victory in the 2006 Palestinian elections, foreign aid dried up, leading Tehran to send significant financial aid to support the nearly bankrupt, Hamas led Palestinian National Authority.

 In July 2015, a senior Hamas official reported that the organization was no longer receiving aid from Iran, possibly due to Hamas's support for the rebels in the Syrian Civil War, as well as its improving relations with Saudi Arabia.